-(c) Superannuation Funds Management Corporation of South Australia
+c) Superannuation Funds Management Corporation of South Australia d) Funding Arrangements

 Funds SA is a South Australian Government Entity established under the Superannuation Funds Management Corporation of South Australia Act 1995 (the Funds SA Act).
 Funds SA is responsible for the investment and management of the Scheme's funds pursuant to strategies formulated by Funds SA.